 Title A short summary of the notification message.
 This field can be filled out as part of the Simple Message or Event Message form.
-In addition, this can be set by the programmatic interfaces when sending notifications from a client system.
+In addition, this can be set by the

 This field is equivalent to the "Subject" field in an email.